Leaching (agriculture): Health impacts

 High levels of NO3 in water can adversely affect oxygen levels for both humans and aquatic systems.
 Human health issues include methemoglobinemia and anoxia, commonly referred to as blue baby syndrome.
-As a result of these toxic effects, regulatory agencies limit the amount of NO3 permissible in drinking water to 45–50 mg1-1.
+As a result of these toxic effects, regulatory agencies limit the amount of NO3 permissible in drinking water to 45 to 50 mg per liter.
 Eutrophication, a decline in oxygen content of water, of aquatic systems can cause the death of fish and other marine species.
 Finally, leaching of NO3 from acidic sources can increase the loss of calcium and other soil nutrients, thereby reducing an ecosystem's productivity.